Luke Gernon

-Luke Gernon (c.1580 – c.1672) was an English-born judge who held office in seventeenth-century Ireland.
+Luke Gernon (c.1580 – c.1672) was an Irish judge who held office in seventeenth-century Ireland.
 He is best remembered today for his manuscript (which seems to have been a private letter) called A Discourse of Ireland.
-A Discourse was written in 1620, and was first published in 1904.
+The Discourse was written in 1620, and was first published in 1904.

 He had several notable descendants, including his grandson, the poet Nicholas Brady, and Maziere Brady, a long-serving Lord Chancellor of Ireland in the nineteenth century.

 Career

 In view of his later eminence, it is surprising how little is known of Gernon's family background or his early life.
 He was certainly English by birth and was most likely a native of Hertfordshire, but nothing seems to be known of his parents.
 He was probably the Lucas Gernon who entered Lincoln's Inn in 1604; afterwards, he is said to have served for a time as a soldier.
 He arrived in Ireland in about 1619, in which year he was admitted to the King's Inn.
 In the same year he became second justice of the Provincial Court of the Lord President of Munster, of which he gives some interesting details in his Discourse.
 He lobbied, unsuccessfully, to be appointed a judge of one of the courts of common law, which would have enabled him to move to Dublin, which has always been the centre of Irish political and social life (although the Irish capital did not impress him: "it resembles Bristol but falls short" he wrote).

 He lived for many years in Limerick, a city which, like other residents and travellers of the time, he praised for its wealth and beauty, and he remained there until the outbreak of the Irish Rebellion of 1641.
 Gernon and his family suffered greatly during the Rebellion, as we know from his petition in 1653 to Oliver Cromwell, in which he acknowledges Cromwell's lawful authority as ruler of England and Ireland, and asks again for a pension, which it seems had already been promised but never paid.
 Gernon states that he had lost an estate worth £3000 (a considerable sum at the time); that he and his wife and four small children had been forced to "travel in depth of winter through the woods and bogs", and as a result, one child starved to death and Mrs. Gernon lost the use of her limbs.
 On this occasion the pension was paid, no doubt because the petition was supported by Roger Boyle, 1st Earl of Orrery and by James Ussher, Archbishop of Armagh, who seems to have been a close friend of Mrs. Gernon.